Venezuelan claims 'thousands' of migrants want to come home - Journal du Cameroun

 Thousands of Venezuelans are clamoring to return home to recession, hyperinflation and a collapsing economy, President Nicolas Maduro’s government claimed on Wednesday as Brazil sends troops to the border with its crisis-ridden neighbor.

-A day after Maduro told the hundreds of thousands of his compatriots that have already fled the region’s worst economic crisis in recent memory “to return from economic slavery: stop cleaning toilets abroad and come home to live in your homeland,” Communications Minister Jorge Rodriguez claimed many are trying to do exactly that.
+A day after Maduro told the hundreds of thousands of his compatriots who have already fled the region’s worst economic crisis in recent memory “to return from economic slavery: stop cleaning toilets abroad and come back to live in your homeland,” Communications Minister Jorge Rodriguez claimed many are trying to do exactly that.

 Rodriguez said Venezuelan embassies around the world are inundated with requests from citizens to return home, but that the government “cannot publicize it until it’s happening in real time” for fear of “retaliation against those Venezuelans seeking repatriation.”